govindvm20084-vm/amfoss-tasks/Task-1/Logbook/Level 3/Readme.md

-In level 3 at first when i checked i didnt find anything so i changed the branch to little_garden and then in which i found three directory sectors alpha beta and gamma i then used find . -type f -name "*.log" -exec md5sum {} \; | sort | uniq -w32 -u
+In Level 3, I initially checked the available files but could not find anything useful.
+I then switched to the little_garden branch, where I found three directories sector_alpha, sector_beta, and sector_gamma.I then used find . -type f -name "*.log" -exec md5sum {} \; | sort | uniq -w32 -u

 The find . searches from current directory
 -type f only considers the type file
 -name "*.log" takes the files ending with .log